aderaaij/totallystatical/readme.md

 * `gulp-rename`

 #### templates
 Generates html files from jade template.
 Every jade template prefixed with an underscore will not be built into a html file.
-To speed up the templating process `gulp-jade-inheritance` is used to check which template is dependent on which partial
+To speed up the templating process `gulp-jade-inheritance` is used to check which template is dependent on which partial.

 Uses:
 * `gulp-jade`